Jackson-Davis leads Indiana past No. 16 Illinois 65-63

 AP Sports Writer

-Jackson-Davis then made the first of two free throws with 1.7 seconds to go.
-He missed the second, and time expired as players scrambled for the rebound.

-Ninth-seeded Indiana (20-12) followed up Thursday’s win over last season’s regular-season conference champion, Michigan, by beating the defending tourney champ to reach the Big Ten semifinals for the first time since 2013.

-Kofi Cockburn had 23 points and 10 rebounds for Illinois (22-9).
-Coleman Hawkins had 18 points and made four 3-pointers for the Fighting Ilini, who had a three-game winning streak snapped.
+Cockburn finished with 23 points and 10 rebounds for Illinois (22-9) and Coleman Hawkins had a career-high 18 points as the Illini had a three-game winning streak snapped.

-Xavier Thompson scored 13 points and Race Thompson had 10 for Indiana.
+Illinois had two chances to take the lead in the final 15 seconds.
+But Trent Frazier threw the ball away with 11.5 seconds left and Andre Curbelo missed a layup with 4 seconds remaining.

+“I thought Coleman would be open in the corner for a 3,” Frazier said.
+“But we had some confusion down there.
+I made a bad decision.
+I’m disappointed in myself.
+I’ve got to make a better decision.”

-This was a drastically different game than the teams’ earlier meeting, a 17-point Illinois victory last month.
+The Hoosiers took full advantage in a drastically different game from the teams’ meeting last month, a 74-57 Illinois victory.

 Illinois finally tied the score at 54 when Hawkins made one of two free throws with 5:27 left and took the lead when Hawkins made a 3 on the Illini’s next possession.